tahoma2d/tahoma2d_docs/source/keyboard_shortcuts.rst

 Predefined Keyboard Shortcuts
 -----------------------------
-The following are **some** of the predefined shortcuts available in OpenToonz.
+The following are **some** of the predefined shortcuts available in Tahoma.

 ..
 Note from Wolf_In_A_Bowl: '⌘' and '⌥' may appear larger than 1 space, this is why some rows look offset to the right